iossifovlab/gpf/userdocs/administration/working_with_pedigree_files.rst

     --ped-layout-mode PED_LAYOUT_MODE
         Layout mode specifies how pedigrees drawing of each family is handled.
 Available options are `generate` and `load`.
-When layout mode option is set to generate the loadertryes to generate a layout for the family pedigree.
-When `load` is specified, the loader tryes to load the layout from the layout column of the pedigree. [default: load]
+When the layout mode option is set to `generate``
+        the loader tries to generate a layout for each family pedigree.
+When `load` is specified, the loader tries to load the layout from the layout column of the pedigree. [default: load]